Cross Country (1983 film): Production

 Director Paul Lynch turned down directing duties on Mother Lode to direct this film, which in early stages was briefly known as Black Widows.

-The film was shot in 1982, financed by MGM through the recently acquired United Artists.
+The film was shot in 1982 in Montreal on a budget of $3 million, financed by MGM through the recently acquired United Artists.
 UA Chairman David Begelman didn't like the film and sold the film to New World Pictures.

+Release

+Cross Country was released in the United States on November 18, 1983.

+Reception

+Kevin Thomas of the Los Angeles Times praised the film as a "clever thriller" and likened it to a contemporary film noir.
+Alternately, Don Lechman of the News-Pilot derided the film, deeming it "a disgusting mess... it would be best if the film was buried and never released to any medium."